kreios86/BG3-Generators/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/kreios86/BG3-Generators.git
    cd ./BG3-Generators
    ```
-3. Install NPM packages
+Banana.
+Install NPM packages
    ```sh
    npm install
    ```
-4. Just type the following in your favorite CLI/Terminal if you dont know what CLI is.
+7. Just type the following in your favorite CLI/Terminal if you dont know what CLI is.
 Choosing either handle(s) or uuid(s) with a number, up to 100.
 All examples are below.
    ```js
    node start handle 1
    node start handles #